fithithub/rag_system/README.md

 ### **Usage**:
  - Install the Python packages and libraries from the *requirements.txt* or *environment.yml* file in the *requirements* folder
  - A *.env* file must exist at the root of the directory and it must have the appropriate values (OPENAI_API_KEY="sk-XXXX...") for the correct functioning of the code.
- - Then run chunk by chunk the notebook to see the results, at least up to the creation of the vector DB.
-Then you may explore the endless possibilities of RAG or go directly to the chatbot section if you wish to try it.
+ - Run chunk by chunk the notebook to see the results of the experimentation.
+In case you want to load other documents, use the *load_url*, *load_pdf* and *load_txt* for their respective format.
+Then add the new loaded documents into the *docs* list variable and continue with the experimentation.
+After adding the loaded documents in the *docs* variable, you may jump directly to the chatbot if you prefer.

 #### **Note**:
  - **The OpenAI API is used, which requires and OpenAI account and calling it has associated costs.**